 Abstract

 I report the results of my investigation on the sensitivity of LIGO at earlier stages.
 I took the waveform signal of the event GW150914 to make injections on data from LIGO’s S6 run and recovered them.
 Overall, none of signal-to-noise ratio values recovered was high enough to claim a detection.
-In the later portion of S6 where noise was weaker, the signal could be identified as a candidate event at best.
+In the later portion of S6, where the noise was weaker, the signal could be identified as a candidate event at best.
 I compared S6 with even earlier stages and found that the earlier ones were also impossible to make this detection.

 c 2016 by the author.
 1